Patrick J. Kennedy: Rhode Island House of Representatives

 While a junior at Providence College, Kennedy defeated five-term incumbent John F. Skeffington, Jr., for the Democratic nomination in District 9.
 In 1988, Kennedy became the youngest member of the Kennedy family to hold elected office, when he won election to the Rhode Island House of Representatives at age 21.
 He served two terms in the House representing District 9 in Providence.
 He chose not to run for a third term and was succeeded by Anastasia P. Williams.

 U.S. House of Representatives

-In 1994, Kennedy was elected as a Democrat to represent Rhode Island's 1st congressional district.
+In 1994, Kennedy was elected as a Democrat to represent Rhode Island's 1st congressional district in the U.S. House of Representatives.
 He was re-elected seven times, serving from January 3, 1995, to January 3, 2011 (the 104th to 111th Congresses).

-In the House, Kennedy served on the Armed Services and Natural Resources Committees before being appointed to the Appropriations Committee.

 Kennedy was lead sponsor of the Mental Health Parity and Addiction Equity Act, which passed on October 3, 2008.